Shoulder Ultrasound

 AC pathology

-osteoarthrosis of the AC joint is challenging, as the radiographic and ultrasound findings of joint degeneration are ubiquitous in adults and correlate poorly with symptoms.
+Diagnosing symptomatic osteoarthritis of the acromioclavicular joint can be difficult, as radiographic and ultrasound findings of joint degeneration are commonly seen in adults and have a poor correlation with clinical symptoms.

 Images